voron434/styleru_pu_week1/README.md

 You could find this info in file MyFilmBD.json after run.
 It also requires api_key_v3.
 > Remember, that you must delete this in couple of days, because TMDB don't allow to save their data
 #### example of code process:
   Enter your api key v3
   64be4144d51bbaee6234f2w82bb
   (here would be percents of code process
   Process finished with exit code 0

 ***
 # 3. Search_in_DataBase #
 #### Third task,
 This program search for film in DataBase from second task.
 You must enter path to DataBase, and then program will search for your film and print similar results.
 #### example of code process:
   Enter path to DataBase:
   MyFilmBD.json
   Enter film to search for:
   Saw
   Saw
   Saw II
   Saw III
   Saw IV
   ***
 # 4. Search_for_similar_films #
 #### Fourth task,
 This program will try to find similar to your entered film.
 You must print **correct** title to find smth.
 Also you must enter path to your DataBase.
 #### example of code process:
   Enter path to DataBase:
   MyFilmBD.json
   Enter film to search for:
   Saw
   Saw
   Saw II
   Saw III
   Saw IV
   Il buono, il brutto, il cattivo
-  Saw
+  Reservoir Dogs
   Strangers on a Train
   The Day the Earth Stood Still